NeptunKid/store-locator/README.md

 6. Smart draw:
    * No drawing of cities haven’t been selected.
    * No re-drawing of cities that have already been drawn before.
+7. Asynchronous loading of multiple js files separates visual and control stages and maximized the overall experience when network is not stable.

 # Compatibility:
 1. PC Browsers: